openstack/glance/doc/source/glanceapi.rst

   When not present, the image is assumed to be *not public* and specific to a user.

+* ``x-image-meta-owner``

+  This header is optional and only meaningful for admins.

+  Glance normally sets the owner of an image to be the tenant or user (depending on the "owner_is_tenant" configuration option) of the authenticated user issuing the request.
+However, if the authenticated user has the Admin role, this default may be overridden by setting this header to null or to a string identifying the owner of the image.

 * ``x-image-meta-property-*``

   When Glance receives any HTTP header whose key begins with the string prefix